-Flash Professional CC is a completely re-engineered application, which brings dramatic improvements to performance, reliability, and usability.
-The Flash Professional CC Classroom in a Book integrates many of the enhancements within the lessons.
+Flash Professional CC (2014 release) adds many powerful new features for more expressive design, better control over complex motion tweening, and wider support for a variety of playback platforms and devices.
+The Flash Professional CC Classroom in a Book (2014 release) integrates many of the enhancements within the lessons.
 Some of the new features of Flash Professional include: